 Should you visit, be sure to take the time to admire Isehan Honten’s beautiful ceramic beni-choko, which you’ll find in the museum shop.
 Beni, a staff member explains, isn’t just used by professionals; it’s also used by regular people.
 With prices ranging from ¥10,000 all the way to ¥80,000, the museum shop’s beni-choko make luxurious gifts for weddings and birthdays — not to mention souvenirs.

-Beyond its exquisite presentation and historical depth, beni has additional merits: Because it’s stain-based rather than cream-based like modern lipstick, it doesn’t easily smear or transfer.
+Beyond its exquisite presentation and historical depth, beni has additional merits: Because it’s stain-based rather than oil-based like modern lipstick, it doesn’t easily smear or transfer.
 “Beni leaves no marks on teacups, bowls, glasses or cups,” a member of staff explains.
 “So you can enjoy eating and drinking elegantly.”

-Isehan Honten Beni Museum Location
+Beni Museum Location

 Related Posts